An unmanaged retreat in Java

 Posted 19th September 2020

-North-east of North Jakarta, there is a peninsular sheltering Jakarta Bay to the east (Figure 1), here the Citarum River meets the sea.
-It was also here that our satellite imagery appeared to show an extensive area reclaimed by the sea.
+North-east of North Jakarta, there is a peninsular sheltering Jakarta Bay to the east (Figure 1 below), here the Citarum River meets the sea.
+It was also here that analysis of European Space Agency (ESA) Sentinel 2 satellite imagery appeared to show an extensive area reclaimed by the sea.
 Through analysis of the satellite images, we were also able to detect inland water levels, and identifying which areas are vulnerable.
 The peninsular is extensively used for aquaculture and fish farming with many square and oblong plots evident.
 A dyke system links up with the plots and possibly provides seawater on each tidal cycle.
 It was also clear that the seaward coastline had been breached in a couple of places and land had been reclaimed by the sea.

 As global warming increases temperatures, sea level rise is impacting more around the globe, but especially to countries on the equator.
 This is well known and so we didn’t do much more with the maps, thinking that flooding in Jakarta city was where the focus laid.
 That is until Nivell Rayda (1), a journalist with the Channel News Asia covered a story on the peninsular and the people who struggle to live and work there (2).
 Nivell’s article does indeed reveal that the area of West Java was an epicenter for aquaculture supplying fish and shrimp products to Jakarta and its close proximity meant the area thrived.
 So successful was this trade that some farmers were earning up to US$10,000 every few months giving it the nickname ‘Dollar kampung’.
 People were attracted to the area and as a result, new farms and more farms were established.
 Today, this stretch of coastline is dominated by aquaculture.
 Talking with locals at Beting Village, Nivell found out that changes started to happen from 2008.
 Once breached, the sea quickly reclaimed the land as erosion processes destabilized the former coastline letting more seawater in.